Matsadura/ALX_Time_Saver/README.md

 If you click on a file it'll open it (in github of course).

 ### All in one HEADER / TESTS / FILES Maker

-This needs more work but it does the job for now, in order to take advantage of it you must download the page of the project by saving it as ``.html``, then :
-* Run the script with ``mkfiles``, the new files will be in your location of choice.
+Run the script with ``mkfiles``, the new files will be in your location of choice.

-Follow these steps :
+Demonstration :

 1 .
 Save the page :